devtut/generate/docs/nodejs/routing-ajax-requests-with-express-js.md

 ---
-metaTitle: "Routing ajax requests with Express.JS"
+metaTitle: "Node.js - Routing ajax requests with Express.JS"
 description: "A simple implementation of AJAX"
 ---